MinchinWeb/blog.minchin.ca/content/20070620-seven-things-ive-learned-blogging.md

 ### The Price of Free -- Advertising

-I don't watch much TV, but I am always annoyned by the amount of commercials (it's something like 15 minutes in an hour).
+I don't watch much TV, but I am always annoyed by the amount of commercials (it's something like 15 minutes in an hour).
 In setting up this blog, I added "Sponsored Links" through Google Adsense anyways to see if I could make a little money.
 I have since come to understand how